Initial Thoughts

 Looks

 Taking a look at the box of the Jericho Hill you might not think much about it.
-It’s a fairly simple dark stained box with the name across the top.
-It’s not nearly as detailed as the Headley Grange box, but there’s something to be said for it’s simplicity.
-The band on this cigar is fairly unique the middle contains a badge like symbol, which I can assume probably has some sort of subtle nod to the sheriff in the song.
+It’s a fairly simple dark-stained box with the name across the top.
+It’s not nearly as detailed as the Headley Grange box, but there’s something to be said for its simplicity.
+The band on this cigar is fairly unique the middle contains a badge-like symbol, which I can assume probably has some sort of subtle nod to the sheriff in the song.
 Inside the ‘badge’ there is a crown very similar to the crown from the Las Calaveras band.
 I’m starting to think that has something to do with “Crowned Heads” just guessing here.

-Below that there are ‘tick marks’ 4 vertical and one that acts as the 5th slanted through to rest of them.
+Below that there are ‘tick marks’ 4 vertical and one that acts as the 5th slanted through to the rest of them.
 My guess is that it stands for their 5th regular line of cigars.
 Even though the Las Calaveras is a Limited Edition each year, it’s still going to be a regular production.
 I could be completely wrong on all of this, but after knowing how the guys at Crowned Heads like to hide little things like that in their designs that’s what I’m going with.
-It’s like playing a real life game of the Da Vinci code here.
+It’s like playing a real-life game of the Da Vinci code here.

 The side of the band has a callout to the great state of Tennessee.
 It has the Tri-Star logo which is used on nearly everything associated with the state.
 So that’s a nice callout to the state as well.

-Once I get passed the band, taking a look at this San Andres wrapper I began to notice a lot of texture to it.
+Once I got passed the band, taking a look at this San Andres wrapper I began to notice a lot of texture to it.
 It’s very rugged and has a lot of tooth on it.
 I love how the San Andres wrapper looks and feels.
 It’s a dark oily wrapper that is just begging to be smoked.
 Up and down the wrapper you can see the seams.
 They’re more noticeable towards the cap but overall this Jericho Hill looks fantastic.

 Function